devlooped/WebSocketeer/readme.md

 the incoming messages to that group, and it also provides a `SendAsync(ReadOnlyMemory<byte> message)` method to post messages to the group.

-To write all incoming messages to the group to the console, you could
+To write all incoming messages for the group to the console, you could
 write:

 ```csharp